nkdAgility/NKDAgility.com/site/content/resources/blog/2008/2008-12-15-managing-the-vsts-developers-linkedin-group/index.md

 ---
 title: Managing the “VSTS Developers” LinkedIn group.
-description: "Discover how to effectively manage the VSTS Developers LinkedIn group with insights from MVPs Ed Blankenship and Michael Ruminer for enhanced collaboration."
+description: Discover how to effectively manage the VSTS Developers LinkedIn group with insights from MVPs Ed Blankenship and Michael Ruminer for enhanced collaboration.
 date: 2008-12-15
 creator: Martin Hinshelwood
 id: "153"